temporalio/samples-server/compose/README.md

     temporalio/server:<tag>
 ```

+For Kubernetes deployments, see the [Temporal Helm Charts](https://github.com/temporalio/helm-charts) repository.

 ## Server Configuration Templates

 The Temporal Server uses a base configuration template that defines the structure for persistence, visibility, and other settings.